wertercatt/iwad-patches/doom.wad/README.txt

 Ultimate Doom level set (episode 4 can't be chosen on the device) and uses a modified shareware TITLEPIC image.

+Doom GBA is the IWAD used for the GBA version of Doom developed by David A. Palmer Productions.

 Bethesda also rereleased the “PSN” version with DOOM Eternal, which can be found in your DOOMEternal/base/classicwads folder.